zhaiyusci/peng/README.md

 No need to say, software packages play roles in the computational research.

 However, many codes used in this field is out-of-date not in the sense of science but in programming.
-FORTRAN programs were written in around 1960s to 1980s, when most programs were designed specifically for a type of mechine.
+FORTRAN programs were written in around 1960s to 1980s, when most programs were designed specifically for a type of machine.
-We struggled to make them work in new mechines, and often some modification is required simply because we used different compilers.
+We struggled to make them work in new machines, and often some modification is required simply because we used different compilers.
 We actually need a software which is written following the standard and can work out-of-the-box.

-In this repo we present **Peng**, which compute the collision integrals and the transport properties of binary dilute gases.
+In this repo we present **Platform of ENergetic Gasses**, <span style="font-variant: small-caps; font-weight: bold;">Peng</span>, which compute the collision integrals and the transport properties of binary dilute gases.
 By now, we focus on the case where both kinds of particles are atoms, which limits the code to of rare gases mixtures.
 However, you **can** test your effective potential energy curve for polyatomic molecules with the help of this project.

-In this contribution, the code is cleaned and is made possible to used in a modern mechine.
+In this contribution, the code is cleaned and is made possible to used in a modern machine.

 ## Build

 To build the project, simply run `make` in the root directory.
-On a mechine with Internet connection, the building script will download and build the required libraries automatically, and then compile the dilute project.
+On a machine with Internet connection, the building script will download and build the required libraries automatically, and then compile the dilute project.